Young girl survives jet crash in French Alps

 The aircraft, a PRM1 twin-engined corporate jet, started having difficultly shortly after taking off from a small airport in the eastern town of Annemasse, about 5 km (3 miles) from Geneva, said officials.

-“It hit the roof of a first house before it crashed in the yard of a neighboring house,” state official Pierre Molager told Reuters.
+“It hit the roof of a first house before it crashed in the yard of a neighbouring house,” state official Pierre Molager told Reuters.
+(Reporting Catherine Lagrange; Writing by Leigh Thomas; Editing by Andrew Heavens)